 A culturally competent physician has the ability to work effectively within the particular context of a patient’s cultural practices, beliefs, and needs and is less likely to experience the kinds of miscommunication that result from cultural ignorance.

-Research shows that training and education in cultural competence increases the quality of care provided to all populations.
+Research shows that training and education in cultural competence increase the quality of care provided to all populations.

 An easy first step is to know who your patients are, and have translated forms available, or a translating service.